n3rdopolis/rebeccablackos/README.txt

 How to use the ISO:
-  Burn it, (or put it in a VM), reboot, set the BIOS to boot from the DVD if it does not already, boot from the DVD.
+  Burn the ISO, (or set it to be the CD ROM device in your favorite VM software), reboot, set the BIOS to boot from the DVD if it does not already, boot from the DVD.
 Once it boots you can use the live system.

-  The ISOs can also be used on a flash drive
+  The ISOs are also hybrid ISOs, meaning they can also be written directly to a flash drive, to be bootable without using slower optical media.

-  The live user "rebestie" has no password
+  The live user "rebestie" has no password.

   The ISO is built with Remastersys, which makes it compatible with the USB Startup creator.
-It is also a hybrid ISO, so it can boot raw from a flash drive, where the ISO has been written with dd.
-Unetbootin will also work, but is not as recommended as it uses syslinux with its own defaults, and no splash.
+Unetbootin will also work, but is not recommened if your target computer needs SimpleDRM, as it uses syslinux instead of Grub which does not properly configure the resolution for the kernel.
+(See "CHANGING THE RESOLUTION
+  ON SIMPLE HARDWARE" section for more details)

-  You could also use the test_RBOS_ISO.sh to test weston on the iso without a reboot.
-Put the .iso into your home folder, make the test_RBOS_ISO script executable, and run the script from a terminal, and pass the path to the ISO file as an argument.
-You can usually do this by dragging the iso onto the terminal window after the path to the script, and a space. (and selecting paste text if needed)
+  You could also use the test_RBOS_ISO.sh to try software on the ISO without a reboot or a VM.
+Download the ISO, Download and make the test_RBOS_ISO script executable, and run the script.
+It can be run from a terminal, or from your file manager.

+    It is only recommened for expert users now.
+Before, it was beneficial to demonstrate sessions that could run nested, and struggled to run on VMs.

-    It will give you a shell running with your UID, the password wil be the same as your password, but within the hosted system.
+    It will give you a shell running with your UID, the password wil be the same as your password, but within the hosted system

     It requires squashfs, and also needs dialog or zenity or kdialog to be installed, and it also needs either konsole, gnome-terminal OR a standard x-terminal-emulator.

     Warning: It is not as isolated as a VM.
-This utility will still work, however when it was created, it was more focused on having nested sessions of desktops that would not start on VMs, due to there being no generic modesetting.
+While there are some separations to act as a play sandbox, it's not to be treated as a security sandbox.

 How to use Wayland:
-    The loginmanagerdisplay greeter is weston based, where you can select your desired wayland based desktop.
+    The loginmanagerdisplay greeter is Weston based.

-    Wayland programs are in /opt/bin.
-But there are also many available from the application launcher menu, under "All Wayland Programs".

-    Pressing the "I" icon in the panel (in the default Weston shell) will give you information on key bindings, and opening a terminal will instantly display instructions for more advanced usage.
+    The LiveCD is configured to auto-login.
+The choices presented are the desired session type to start as the default user.

+    Most UI programs that start are set to use the Wayland backend, (unless they are started with the xwaylandapp utility)

 PROBLEMS:
-      A few files outside of /opt get written that may conflict with the files provided by main Debian archives.
-The number of files that get overwritten is small, and mostly just header files.
+      A few files outside of /opt in packages may conflict with the files provided by main Debian archives.
+The number of files that get overwritten is small.
 If an installed system can't be updated due to this, use the rbos-enable-dpkg-overwrites command for a wizard to enable dpkg overwrites.

-      When virtualized, under QEMU, be sure to use either KVM32 or KVM64 as the 'emulated' processor.
-It appears to be caused by specifying an emulated processor that reports capabilities that the host processor doesn't have, and causes failures.
-Selecting an emulated processor that reports CPU capabilities that it doesn't have.
-This affects even the upstream install of Mesa, and not just the newer one provided in /opt.

-      Especially when virtualized, programs may hang on startup.
-This is due to a recent fix in the Linux Kernel that makes getrandom() block, until there is enough "randomness", provided by hardware sources.
-On hardware that is not as complex, (like a VM) there is not enough hardware providing this
-      "randomness", so some programs that rely on getrandom() will hang.
-One workaround is to randomly mash the keyboard for a few seconds, as keyboards are among devices used.

       Enlightenment in wizard mode sometimes doesn't show the cursor.
 This is apparently random.